EduardoHoltz/Rick-s-multiverse/README.md

-Rick and Morty Universe Explorer
+"Rick and Morty Universe Explorer" - English Translation

-Rick and Morty Universe Explorer é uma aplicação web desenvolvida em Vue.js que permite que os fãs da popular série animada "Rick and Morty" explorem informações detalhadas sobre os personagens da série.
-O objetivo principal desta aplicação é proporcionar uma plataforma fácil de usar para descobrir detalhes intrigantes sobre cada personagem, incluindo seus nomes, status, espécie e imagens ilustrativas.

-Recursos
-Navegue por uma extensa lista de personagens da série "Rick and Morty".
-Saiba mais sobre cada personagem, incluindo seu nome, status e espécie.
-Visualize ilustrações dos personagens para uma experiência mais imersiva.
-Layout responsivo para uma experiência de usuário consistente em dispositivos móveis e desktops.
-Tecnologias Utilizadas
-Vue.js: Framework JavaScript progressivo para construir interfaces de usuário interativas.
+Rick and Morty Universe Explorer is a web application developed in Vue.js that allows fans of the popular animated series "Rick and Morty" to explore detailed information about the characters from the series.
+The main objective of this application is to provide an easy-to-use platform for discovering intriguing details about each character, including their names, status, species, and illustrative images.

+Features:

+Browse through an extensive list of characters from the "Rick and Morty" series.
+Learn more about each character, including their name, status, and species.
+View character illustrations for a more immersive experience.
+Responsive layout for a consistent user experience on mobile devices and desktops.
+Technologies Used:

+Vue.js: Progressive JavaScript framework for building interactive user interfaces.
-Bootstrap: Biblioteca CSS para criação de layouts e componentes responsivos.
+Bootstrap: CSS library for creating responsive layouts and components.
-Animate.css: Biblioteca de animações CSS para adicionar efeitos visuais atraentes.
-API "Rick and Morty": Consumo da API pública para obter informações dos personagens.
-Como Executar o Projeto
+Animate.css: CSS animation library for adding attractive visual effects.
+"Rick and Morty" API: Consumption of the public API to retrieve character information.
+How to Run the Project:

-Clone este repositório: git clone https://github.com/seu_usuario/rick-and-morty-universe-explorer.git Instale as dependências: npm install
+Clone this repository: git clone https://github.com/your_username/rick-and-morty-universe-explorer.git Install dependencies: npm install
-Execute a aplicação em modo de desenvolvimento: npm run dev Acesse a aplicação em: http://localhost:5173/ Contribuição
-Contribuições são bem-vindas!
-Se você encontrar algum bug, tiver sugestões de melhorias ou quiser adicionar novos recursos, sinta-se à vontade para abrir uma issue ou enviar um pull request.

-Licença
-Este projeto está licenciado sob a MIT License.
+Run the application in development mode: npm run dev Access the application at: http://localhost:5173/
+Contribution:
+Contributions are welcome!
+If you find any bugs, have suggestions for improvements, or want to add new features, feel free to open an issue or submit a pull request.

+License:
+This project is licensed under the MIT License.